yuxuanxc/tp/docs/DeveloperGuide.md

 ### F1 Launch and shutdown

-1. Initial launch
+1. Initial launch.

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences.

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### F2 Deleting an attraction
+### F2 Adding a tourist attraction

-1. Deleting an attraction while all attractions are being shown

-   1. Prerequisites: List all attractions using the `list` command.
-Multiple attractions in the list.
+1. Adding a tourist attraction.

+   1. Prerequisites: No attraction in TrackPad has both the name 'Zoo' and the location 'Singapore'.

-   1. Test case: `delete 1`<br>
+   2. Test case: `add-attraction n/Zoo l/Singapore`<br>
+      Expected: New attraction added to the bottom of the attractions list.
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Details of the added attraction shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `add-attraction n/Zoo`<br>
-      Expected: No attraction is deleted.
+      Expected: No attraction added.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect add-attraction commands to try: `add-attraction n/Zoo l/Singapore p/+6591234567`,
+      `add-attraction n/NAME l/LOCATION` (where both the NAME and LOCATION are the same as another attraction in TrackPad)<br>
       Expected: Similar to previous.

+### F3 Editing a tourist attraction

+1. Editing a tourist attraction while all the attractions in TrackPad are shown in the attractions list.

+   1. Prerequisites: List all attractions using the `list-attraction` command.

+   2. Test case: `edit-attraction 1 p/999`<br>
+      Expected: Phone number of first attraction edited to 999.
+Details of the edited attraction shown in the status message.

+   3. Test case: `edit-attraction 0 p/999`<br>
+      Expected: No attraction edited.
+Error details shown in the status message.

+   4. Other incorrect edit-attraction commands to try: `edit-attraction 1 r/5.1`, `edit-attraction 1 n/NAME` (where NAME is the same as the current name of the first attraction)<br>
+      Expected: Similar to previous.

+### F4 Deleting a tourist attraction

+1. Deleting a tourist attraction while all the attractions in TrackPad are shown in the attractions list.

+   1. Prerequisites: List all attractions using the `list-attraction` command.

+   2. Test case: `delete-attraction 1`<br>
+      Expected: First attraction deleted from the list.
+Details of the deleted attraction shown in the status message.

+   3. Test case: `delete-attraction 0`<br>
+      Expected: No attraction deleted.
+Error details shown in the status message.

+   4. Other incorrect delete-attraction commands to try: `delete-attraction`, `delete-attraction x` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### F6 Finding a tourist attraction

+1. Finding a tourist attraction while all the attractions in TrackPad are shown in the attractions list.

+   1. Prerequisites: List all attractions using the `list-attraction` command.
+Attractions Jurong Bird Park and Snow City are in the attractions list.

+   2. Test case: `find-attraction jurong`<br>
+      Expected: Attractions Jurong Bird Park and Snow City shown in the attractions list.
+Number of attractions listed shown in the status message.

+   3. Test case: `find-attraction #$%`<br>
+      Expected: Empty attractions list shown.
+"0 attractions listed!" shown in the status message.

 <!--
 ### F3 Saving data